csc301-fall-2021/team-project-9-greenpeeps/deliverable-1/planning.md

 * 10 to 10:05: Spending
 * 10:05 to 10:20: Final questions (confirm meeting time, clarify website vision, technologies)

-You must have a regular meeting schedule established by the second meeting.
-* We have decided to have regular bi-weekly meetings on Sundays from 9pm to 10pm.

 **Meeting 2**
-In this meeting we discussed:
-- We discussed narrowing the scope, specifically we discussed which features we thought were essential (Login , Questionnaire, Carbon emissions visualization (circle graph), Tips for reducing carbon emissions, Goals for reducing carbon emission (checklist), Reward system, Sharing on social media) and non-essential (Adding friends) as decided in Thursday’s tutorial.
+In this meeting we discussed narrowing the scope.
+Specifically we discussed which features we thought were essential (Login , Questionnaire, Carbon emissions visualization (circle graph), Tips for reducing carbon emissions, Goals for reducing carbon emission (checklist), Reward system, Sharing on social media) and non-essential (Adding friends) as decided in Thursday’s tutorial.

+Specific talking points include:
-  - Jeffrey noted that he thought it was okay that we do not include the social stuff yet since it is more complicated and will have to look at user feedback from test groups anyways.
+- Jeffrey noted that he thought it was okay that we do not include the social aspect of the app yet since it is more complicated and will have to look at user feedback from test groups anyways.
-- We discussed screenshots of apps that Jeffrey provided us:
+- We discussed screenshots of apps that Jeffrey provided us and what he enjoys about them:
   - Atomic Habits/ Blinkst:
     - Short description under the book saying what it is
   - Book summary app: